CENTRAL GWAII HAANAS EXPLORER – EXPEDITION KAYAKING

 This tour is suitable for a wide range of abilities.
 Previous kayaking and backcountry camping experience is beneficial.
 A certain level of physical fitness and mobility is required as well as the ability to enjoy what can sometimes be less than ideal conditions, like wind and rain.
 Below is a bit of what you can expect on this tour.

-- Expect a 2-4 hr open Zodiac water taxi transit at beginning and end of tour.
-Paddle a fully loaded single and/or double kayak for 4-6 hours per day for multiple days.
+- Paddle a fully loaded single and/or double kayak for 4-6 hours per day for multiple days.

 - Expect to spend time in a double kayak during your tour.
 With advance notice we can often accommodate guests who want to spend their entire trip in a double kayak but we cannot accommodate guests who want to spend their entire trip in a single kayak.

-- Paddle into wind and waves
+- Paddle into wind (up to 20 knots) and waves up to 1 meter ( 3 feet)

 - Climb on and off our zodiac water taxi to the beach at the beginning and end of the trip.